 Fundamental analysts use past and present data, while technical analysts use only past data.
 Either way, both aim to predict future changes.

-Fundamental analysis aims to find the intrinsic value of a company’s shares, while technical analysis aims to find the perfect time to invest in a company.
+Fundamental analysis aims to find the intrinsic value of a company’s shares, while technical analysis aims to find the perfect time to sell stock or not, or when to invest, as this post already explained.

 4. Data Source

-Fundamental analysis data is collected from financial statements and reports, such as income statements, cash flow statements, industry statistics, etc.
+Fundamental analysis data is collected from financial statements and reports, such as income statements, cash flow statements, industry statistics, etc (see here how to read stock market reports).

 By contrast, the only data used in technical analysis is sourced via chart analysis.